navitux/workshops_project/docs/README.md

 ### Documentation and License

-The project documentation and the license used are in the 'docs' folder inside the main directory, this project uses the open source GNU GPLv3 license.q
+The project documentation and the license used are in the 'docs' folder inside the main directory, this project uses the open source GNU GPLv3 license.